Hippocampus: Role in spatial memory and navigation

-In humans, cells with location-specific firing patterns have been reported during a study of patients with drug-resistant epilepsy.
+Cells with location-specific firing patterns have been reported during a study of people with drug-resistant epilepsy.
 They were undergoing an invasive procedure to localize the source of their seizures, with a view to surgical resection.
-The patients had diagnostic electrodes implanted in their hippocampus and then used a computer to move around in a virtual reality town.
+They had diagnostic electrodes implanted in their hippocampi and then used a computer to move around in a virtual reality town.
 Similar brain imaging studies in navigation have shown the hippocampus to be active.
 A study was carried out on taxi drivers.
 London's black cab drivers need to learn the locations of a large number of places and the fastest routes between them in order to pass a strict test known as The Knowledge in order to gain a license to operate.
 A study showed that the posterior part of the hippocampus is larger in these drivers than in the general public, and that a positive correlation exists between the length of time served as a driver and the increase in the volume of this part.
 It was also found the total volume of the hippocampus was unchanged, as the increase seen in the posterior part was made at the expense of the anterior part, which showed a relative decrease in size.
 There have been no reported adverse effects from this disparity in hippocampal proportions.
 Another study showed opposite findings in blind individuals.
 The anterior part of the right hippocampus was larger and the posterior part was smaller, compared with sighted individuals.

-There are several navigational cells in the brain that are either in the hippocampus itself or are strongly connected to it, such as the speed cells present in the medial entorhinal cortex.
-Together these cells form a network that serves as spatial memory.
-The first of such cells discovered in the 1970s were the place cells, which led to the idea of the hippocampus acting to give a neural representation of the environment in a cognitive map.
-When the hippocampus is dysfunctional, orientation is affected; people may have difficulty in remembering how they arrived at a location and how to proceed further.
-Getting lost is a common symptom of amnesia.
-Studies with animals have shown that an intact hippocampus is required for initial learning and long-term retention of some spatial memory tasks, in particular ones that require finding the way to a hidden goal.
-Other cells have been discovered since the finding of the place cells in the rodent brain that are either in the hippocampus or the entorhinal cortex.
-These have been assigned as head direction cells, grid cells and boundary cells.
-Speed cells are thought to provide input to the hippocampal grid cells.